Eigenform

-In mathematics, an eigenform (meaning simultaneous Hecke eigenform with modular group SL(2,Z)) is a modular form which is an eigenvector for all Hecke operators T_{m}, m = 1, 2, 3, ....
+In mathematics, an eigenform (meaning simultaneous Hecke eigenform with modular group SL(2,Z)) is a modular form that is an eigenvector for all Hecke operators T_{m}, m = 1, 2, 3, ....

 Eigenforms fall into the realm of number theory, but can be found in other areas of math and science such as analysis, combinatorics, and physics.
-A common example of an eigenform, and the only non-cuspidal eigenforms, are the Eisenstein series.
+Common examples of eigenforms, and the only non-cuspidal eigenforms, are those of the Eisenstein series.
 Another example is the Δ function.

 Normalization

 There are two different normalizations for an eigenform (or for a modular form in general).

 Algebraic normalization

 An eigenform is said to be normalized when scaled so that the q-coefficient in its Fourier series is one: